 Content management system (CMS)

-A content management system is software that you use to manage and present digital content.
-Specifically, to create landing pages, publish blog posts, etc. CMS software may serve alright for the knowledge base.
+A content management system is a tool that manages and presents digital content, specifically to create landing pages, publish blog posts, etc. CMS software may serve everything you need to set up a knowledge base.

 Depending on the CMS you’re using, you may start with installing an extension to add the knowledge base to your website.
 Once you have it installed, you can get down to customizing the look of the self-service portal and adding content.

-- It is difficult to scale the knowledge base and categorize articles with a large amount of content
+Difficult to scale and categorize articles with large volumes of content

-- You can’t restrict access to specific pages or review changes before they’re published
+Can’t restrict access to specific pages or review changes before publishing

 Built-in help desk knowledge base

 Nearly every modern help desk software has the knowledge base/help center functionality.
 Depending on the vendor, it can sometimes be locked behind a paywall.
 But more often than not, companies offer a free trial or freemium plan.